Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Setup

-Generic bias arises when there is an unmeasured confounder with a common effect on the treatment assignment probability.
-For example, in a study of illicit drug use during pregnancy, a mother’s use of crack cocaine, heroin, or methamphetamine (i.e., different types of treatments) may be driven by a shared confounder such as risk tolerance.
-To capture this, the sensitivity model sets $\delta_i = 1$ for the three types of drugs and $\delta_i = 0$ for the treatment level corresponding to “no drugs” \citep{rosenbaum2006differential}.
-Similarly, \citet{veld2001nonsteroidal} studied whether using ibuprofen or acetaminophen increased the risk for Alzheimer’s disease and if the propensity to take either ibuprofen or acetaminophen is driven by the same unmeasured confounder such as pain awareness, we would set $\delta_i = 1$ for each drug and $\delta_i = 0$ for no drugs.
-For more examples, see \citet{rosenbaum2006differential}.
+We further denote $\bm{\delta} = (\delta_1,\ldots,\delta_I)$.
+In words, equations~\eqref{eq:generic_bias_sensitivity} and \eqref{eq:log-odds-ratio} specify a multinomial logistic model for treatment assignment, where the model depends on (i) the measured confounder \(x_s\) via the unknown, nonparametric function \(\xi_i(x_s)\), and (ii) the unmeasured confounder \(u_s\) via the term \(\gamma \delta_i u_s\).
+The binary vector $\bm{\delta}$ and the scalar parameter \(\gamma\) are \emph{sensitivity parameters} that parametrize how the unmeasured confounder $u_s$ affects treatment assignment in the sensitivity model.
+Specifically, for any $\bm{\delta}$, when $\gamma = 0$, the unmeasured confounder $u_s$ has no effect on the treatment assignment.
+As $\gamma$ increases, subjects with larger $u_s$ are more likely to receive treatment level $i$ where $\delta_i = 1$.
+Also, the effect of $u_s$ among all treatment levels $i$ where $\delta_i = 1$ is identical.

-In some settings, the propensity to be assigned to each level of treatment is driven by a confounder with a heterogeneous effect and thus, model~\eqref{eq:generic_bias_sensitivity} may not be appropriate.
-For example, in \citet{lustberg2002blood}’s study of blood lead levels and mortality, unmeasured confounders like caloric intake and vitamin D may influence both lead exposure and mortality, with the strength of the effect from the unmeasured confounders varying across exposure levels.
-In such cases, a more suitable sensitivity model replaces the binary $\delta_i$ with a pre-specified dose function $\phi(i)$; see \citet{zhang2024sensitivity} for an example.
+In sensitivity analysis, \citet{rosenbaum2006differential} referred to sensitivity model like equation \eqref{eq:generic_bias_sensitivity} as models for \emph{generic bias} for unmeasured confounding.
+Generic bias is a type of unmeasured confounding bias when there is a common unmeasured confounder that has the same effect on treatment assignment.
+For example, in an observational study on the effect of illicit drug use during pregnancy, it is hypothesized that a pregnant mother's use of crack cocaine, heroin, or methamphetamine may be driven by the same unmeasured confounder such as risk tolerance during pregnancy.
+The sensitivity model in \eqref{eq:generic_bias_sensitivity} would model this phenomenon by setting $\delta_i = 1$ for all types of illicit drugs and $\delta_i = 0$ for the reference category (i.e., ``no drugs'').
+Similarly, in \citet{veld2001nonsteroidal}’s observational study on the effect of ibuprofen and acetaminophen use and Alzheimer’s risk, a subject's use of any of the two over-the-counter, non-steroidal anti-inflammatory drugs may be influenced by a shared unmeasured confounder like pain awareness.
+To model this type of effect from the hypothesized unmeasured confounder, we would set $\delta_i=1$ for each drug and $\delta_i=0$ for the reference category (i.e., “no drugs”).